-- Qkr!
-See information on page 28 and 29 - BPOINT.
+- Qkr! - BPOINT.
 Just enter your details and make payments online.
 It is available for you to make card payments from your home computer or your smartphone.
 All the information required to make a BPOINT payment is available on your invoice and statement.
 Please visit www.bpoint.com.au/payments/dete - Centrepay - Full payment made by cash, cheque, EFT or credit card - Payment plan options for those with hardship difficulties